jadecobra/python_tdd_exercises/source/How to Setup a Test Driven Development Environment.rst

 * we ran ``python3 -m unittest`` to see the test pass
 * we run ``python3 -m unittest`` again to make sure our improvements do not break previous passing tests

-This means for every test introduced ``python3 -m unittest`` is run at least 3 times.
-To avoid this repetition and focus on tests and solutions, automate the repeating parts so you `Do Not Repeat Yourself <https://en.wikipedia.org/wiki/Don%27t_repeat_yourself>`_
+This means ``python3 -m unittest`` is run for every part of the Test Driven Development cycle.
+To avoid this repetition and focus on tests and solutions, I automate the repeating parts so I `Do Not Repeat Myself <https://en.wikipedia.org/wiki/Don%27t_repeat_yourself>`_

 How to Automatically Run Tests
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^